mhoofman/wordpress-heroku/wp-content/plugins/akismet/readme.txt

 == Changelog ==

+= 3.0.4 =
+*Release Date - 11th December, 2014*

+* Fix to make .htaccess compatible with Apache 2.4.
+* Fix to allow removal of https author URLs.
+* Fix to avoid stripping part of the author URL when removing and re-adding.
+* Removed the "Check for Spam" button from the "Trash" and "Approved" queues, where it would have no effect.
+* Allow automatic API key configuration when Jetpack is installed and connected to a WordPress.com account

+= 3.0.3 =
+*Release Date - 3rd November, 2014*

+* Fix for sending the wrong data to delete_comment action that could have prevented old spam comments from being deleted.
+* Added a filter to disable logging of Akismet debugging information.
+* Added a filter for the maximum comment age when deleting old spam comments.
+* Added a filter for the number per batch when deleting old spam comments.
+* Removed the "Check for Spam" button from the Spam folder.

 = 3.0.2 =
+*Release Date - 18th August, 2014*

 * Performance improvements.
 * Fixed a bug that could truncate the comment data being sent to Akismet for checking.

 = 3.0.1 =
+*Release Date - 9th July, 2014*

 * Removed dependency on PHP's fsockopen function
 * Fix spam/ham reports to work when reported outside of the WP dashboard, e.g., from Notifications or the WP app
 * Remove jQuery dependency for comment form JavaScript